spiral/docs/stempler/inheritance.md

 </html>
 ```

-Now, stacking will work as before however the `some random string` won't appear on a page.
+Now, stacking will work as before.
+However, the `some random string` won't appear on a page.

 > Combine stacks with inheritance and [components](/stempler/components.md) to create domain specific rendering DSL.